ZahraKhatibi/Bio-Inspired-Algorithms-to-Solve-NP-Hard-Problems/README.md

 # Bio Inspired Algorithms to Solve NP Hard Problems

-## For more information about each project, please click on the respective link below
+## For more information about each project, please click on the respective link below:

 - ### [Using Genetic Algorithm to solve TSP](https://github.com/ZahraKhatibi/TSP-Problem-Using-Genetic-Algorithm)
 - ### [Using Memetic Algorithm to solve N Queens Problem](https://github.com/ZahraKhatibi/NQueens-Problem-Using-Memetic-Algorithm)